safak45xx/Blurfox/README.md

 ------------------

+🥸If you want to disable wallpaper or reset the logo to default, you can check the first lines of code in the 'newtabs.css' file in the 'newtabs' folder.

 🌄You placed two wallpapers named 123-dark.png and 123-light.png in the 'newtabs' folder to create a dynamic wallpaper.

 🕷️Please report the bugs you encounter with images or videos if possible.
 I will do my best to solve them, and if you know any solutions, please let me know.